motivemachine/LORA_remote_relays/README.md

 ## Notice about AC and relays!
 ##### Build at your own risk.
 This devices runs on 110VAC, and controls other 110VAC devices.
 Do not make this if you don't know what you're doing!
 Power traces are very conservatively rated at 8 amp total (both relays combined), further changes and testing should increase this.
 There is no snubber circuity on the relays, so as-is should only be used with restive loads (lights, heaters, etc.).
-Running motors should have proper circuitry places on the relay outputs to handle any noise or back-EMF from such devices.
+Small fans should be fine.
+Running motors should have proper circuitry in place on the relay outputs to handle any noise or back-EMF from such devices.

 ## Pinout description